evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

     spam.
 It should also be possible to extract the probabilities that the message is either ham or spam using a similar API call.

- 3. Provide a interface to add additional modules to the pipeline for classification and for training of the classifier.
+ 3. Provide an interface to add additional modules to the pipeline for classification and for training of the classifier.

-Since we have numerous ways to aggregate classification probabilities for a email message we decided the best way to design the library would be to take a modular 'pipelined' approach to the classification process.
+Since there are numerous ways to aggregate classification probabilities for an email message, it was decided that the best way to design the library would be to take a modular 'pipelined' approach to the classification process.
 The library would be designed to have two pipelines, one for training the library and one for classifying the library.

-Currently, the only module that we have implemented in the classifier and training pipeline is the 'Bayesian classifier'.
+Currently, the only module that has been implemented in the classifier and training pipeline is the 'Bayesian classifier'.
 This uses the ruby classifier gem (as mentioned earlier) as a bare bone implementation of the classifier.
-We've also extended this to persist the classification information into a SQLite database file that will be stored on disk.
-We can then reload this file on subsequent reloads of the library into memory.
+This has also been extended to persist the classification information into a SQLite database file that will be stored on disk.
+Users can then reload this file on subsequent reloads of the library into memory.

 ### Command Line Tool Design

-Since we were developing a library, it's important that we also designed a application that would use our library for a reference implementation.
-We decided that the best way to do this would be to develop a command line tool and to bundle it with the gem itself.
+Since we were developing a library, it is important that we also designed an application that would use our library for a reference implementation.
+It was decided that the best way to do this would be to develop a command line tool and to bundle it with the gem itself.
 The goal of this tool was to expose all of the libraries functionality through a CLI interface.

-The primary commands the tool supports are as follows
+The primary commands the tool supports are as follows:

  * `get-examples` - Allows the user to download example training data used to test the library.